Alumni at Home

 Supporting your child’s mental health

 It’s been so encouraging these days to see less of a stigma surrounding mental health.
 While more progress needs to be made, we’ve come a long way from the days where most people hid their anxiety, depression and other mental health issues.
-Openness about this issue has come at the perfect time, because the COVID-19 pandemic has led to an increase in mental health disorders.

 In fact, 21% of Canadians who were screened during a survey late in 2020 were found to have at least one of three mental disorders: major depressive disorder, generalized anxiety disorder and posttraumatic stress disorder.
 And 68% of those people reported worsened mental health during the pandemic.1